datacamp/viewflow/README.md

 If you get a message saying that port 5432 is in use, it means you have a different PostgreSQL server running on your machine.
 If you used homebrew to install it, you could use `brew services stop postgresql` to stop the other server.

-Import the fixtures into the local database:
+Import the fixtures into the local database (the password is `passw0rd`):

 ```bash
 psql -U user -W -h localhost -f tests/fixtures/load_postgres.sql -d viewflow